Sales management: Recruitment of sales staff

-The three recruitment tasks used in sales management are job analysis; job description and job qualifications.
+The three recruitment tasks used in sales management are job analysis, job description and job qualifications.

-Job analysis is performed to specify the certain tasks that a salesperson is responsible for on a daily basis.
-It should identify what activities are deemed as being vital to the success of the company.
-Any person associated with the sales organization or the human resources department could carry out the analysis, or it could be done by an outside specialist (Spiro, pp. 134–137).
-The person that is responsible for completing a job analysis should have an in-depth comprehension of the daily activities of the salespeople.
+Job analysis is performed to specify the tasks that a salesperson is responsible for on a daily basis.
+It should identify the activities that are vital to the success of the company.
+This analysis can be conducted by anyone involved in the sales organization or the human resources department, or it may be performed by an outside specialist (Spiro, pp. 134–137).
+The person responsible for completing the job analysis should have a thorough understanding of the daily activities of the salespeople.

 This job analysis is then written in an explicit manner as a job description.
 The general information consists of: